Lower Mead

 Lower Mead was a football stadium in Harrow, North West London.
 It was the home ground of Wealdstone Football Club for nearly 70 years from 1922 until 1991, after which it was demolished.

 Construction of the stadium was completed in time for the start of the 1922/23 season, the club having previously played at a number of local grounds.
-Situated on Station Road, Harrow, at the northern end of Harrow town centre and just south of the district of Wealdstone, the stadium was behind a row of shops and a cinema (today known as the Safari Cinema), and was eventually flanked along its northern perimeter by residential flats built in High Mead in the mid 1930s.
+Located on Station Road, Harrow, at the northern end of Harrow town centre and just south of the district of Wealdstone, the stadium was situated behind a row of shops and a cinema (known today as the Safari Cinema), and was flanked along its northern perimeter by residential flats built in High Mead in the mid-1930s.